Outdoor vs Indoor Solar: The Key Differences

 Knowing your light source and having realistic power expectations will help you choose the right solar panel for your application.

-For outdoor environments, PowerFilm’s Wireless Electronics Series OEM, Rollable, Foldable, and Soltronix products are well suited for medium and high power applications from 10mW up to 5kW+.
+For outdoor environments, PowerFilm’s Classic Application Electronic Component Solar Panels, Rollable, Foldable, and Soltronix products are well suited for medium and high power applications from 10mW up to 5kW+.
 These outdoor panels can power IoT devices, like cellular gateways and security cameras, or keep your electronics charged on your next outdoor adventure.

-For indoor, artificial light environments, PowerFilm’s Low Light Series OEM panels are well suited for low power applications ranging from 10uW to 10mW.
+For indoor, artificial light environments, PowerFilm’s Indoor Light Series Electronic Component Solar Panels are well suited for low power applications ranging from 10uW to 10mW.
 Many wireless sensors, small motors and actuators, and low power LEDs fall in this range.
 PowerFilm’s Indoor Development Kits are great tools for exploring the possibilities of indoor solar.

 What can you power with solar?